 Gretchen Philyaw Joins The South Carolina Manufacturing Team

 She’s a CEO, a founder, and writer.
-She’s a proponent of American industry, a skilled hand, and entrepreneur.
+She’s a proponent of American industry, a skilled hand, and entrepreneur, and she's about to show the world the excitement of manufacturing and technology in the USA with her new series.

-Whether she’s touring a robotics facility in the South Carolina Lowcountry or discussing logistical issues with their suppliers around the world, Gretchen Philyaw’s Manufacturing Roadshow is uncovering new technologies, cutting-edge executives, sector disruptors, and the next wave of manufacturing solutions.
+Whether she’s touring a robotics facility in the South Carolina Lowcountry or discussing logistical issues with their suppliers around the world, Gretchen Philyaw is uncovering new technologies, cutting-edge executives, sector disruptors, and the next wave of manufacturing solutions.

 “Our local and state economies rely on incumbent and outside industry to ensure a standard and quality of life reminiscent of our nation’s most prosperous markets,” she said.
 “As I travel the country looking for America’s newest innovators, it is with the hope that a renewed dedication to our nation’s manufacturing prowess will surface as well.”